 The type of surgery needed will depend on the severity of your ankle sprain and your activity level.
-After surgery, rehabilitation is a very important part of the recovery process.
-You’ll need to attend regular follow-up appointments with your doctor and complete physical therapy exercises to strengthen the ankle.
-Depending on the extent of your ankle sprain and the type of surgery done, rehabilitation can take weeks or months.
+After surgery, rehabilitation is an important part of the recovery process.
+You’ll need to attend regular follow-up appointments with your doctor and complete physical therapy exercises to regain motion and strengthen the muscle about the ankle.
+Depending on the extent of your ankle sprain and the type of surgery, rehabilitation can take weeks or months.

 Although pain and swelling will eventually go away, your injured ankle may not be as stable as your unaffected ankle.
-Your doctor may suggest certain exercises to help strengthen the ankle.
+Your doctor may suggest certain exercises to help strengthen the muscle about the ankle.
 However, you shouldn’t proceed with exercises until your doctor has told you to do so.

 You can lower your risk for future sprains by: